|Bonus Type||Bonus Description|

-Betfair awards their new customers with a welcome offer of up to £100 in Free Bets after placing 5 qualifying bets.
+Betfair awards their new customers with a welcome offer of up to £100 in Free Bets after placing 5 qualifying bets of a minimum £10.
+Do this five times and you could get the full bonus.
 Use Betfair Promo Code when creating an account and get your bonus!
+(T&Cs Apply)

 In this review, we take a look at the most important element of the Betfair online sportsbook and casino.
 Assessing and outlining the range of bets and games on offer from the Betfair sportsbook and exchanges to the casino, arcade, bingo halls and poker rooms, we delve into what Betfair has on offer and how it stacks up against the competition.

 We also take a look at the Betfair betting exchanges and how they open up endless new betting opportunities, allowing you to play the role of both punter and bookmaker.
 This is an exciting, relatively new way to bet which Betfair helped pioneer, meaning their exchange is one of the best on the web.

 So, if you’re considering joining Betfair but are looking for an impartial, fair, balanced review of what it offers, this is the guide for you!

 The £100 Betfair free bet is the main offer on the Betfair site for new players.
 (T&Cs Apply)